telerik/xaml-docs/common-information/coded-ui-support.md

 >tipFor more information about Creating, Editing and Maintaining a Coded UI Test check out the official page in MSDN [here](http://msdn.microsoft.com/en-us/library/ff977233.aspx).

->importantThe supported Visual Studio editions for coded UI tests are __Microsoft Visual Studio Ultimate or Microsoft Visual Studio Premium__.
+>importantThe supported Visual Studio editions for coded UI tests are __Microsoft Visual Studio Ultimate, Premium and Enterprise__.
 You can also check [Supported Configurations and Platforms for Coded UI Tests and Action Recordings](https://msdn.microsoft.com/en-us/library/dd380742(v=vs.110).aspx).

 > For Visual Studio versions 2017 and later, please make sure that you have [Installed the coded UI test component](https://docs.microsoft.com/en-us/visualstudio/test/use-ui-automation-to-test-your-code?view=vs-2017#install-the-coded-ui-test-component) as it is not installed automatically.